-This paper presents a new Metacognitive Decision Making (MDM) framework inspired by human-like metacognitive principles.
-The MDM framework is incorporated in unmanned aerial vehicles (UAVs) deployed for decentralized stochastic search without communication for detecting stationary targets (fixed/sudden pop-up) and dynamic targets.
+This paper presents a Metacognitive Decision Making (MDM) framework inspired by human-like metacognitive principles.
+The MDM framework is incorporated in unmanned aerial vehicles (UAVs) deployed for decentralized stochastic search without communication for detecting and confirming stationary targets (fixed/sudden pop-up) and dynamic targets.
 The UAVs are equipped with multiple sensors (varying sensing capability) and search for targets in a largely unknown area.
 The MDM framework consists of a metacognitive component and a self-cognitive component.
 The metacognitive component helps to self-regulate the search with multiple sensors addressing the issues of "which-sensor-to-use", "when-to-switch-sensor", and "how-to-search".
-Each sensor possesses inverse characteristics for the sensing attributes like sensing range and accuracy.
-Based on the information gathered by multiple sensors carried by each UAV, the self-cognitive component regulates different levels of stochastic search and switching levels for effective searching.
-The lower levels of search aim to localize the search space for the possible presence of a target (detection) with different sensors.
-The highest level of a search exploits the search space for target confirmation using the sensor with the highest accuracy among all sensors.
-The performance of the MDM framework with two sensors having low accuracy with wide range sensor for detection and increased accuracy with low range sensor for confirmation is evaluated through Monte-Carlo simulations and compared with six multi-UAV stochastic search algorithms (three self-cognitive searches and three self and social-cognitive based search).
-The results indicate that the MDM framework is efficient in detecting and confirming targets in an unknown environment.
+Based on the information gathered by sensors carried by each UAV, the self-cognitive component regulates different levels of stochastic search and switching levels for effective searching, where the lower levels of search aim to localize a target (detection) and the highest level of a search exploit a target (confirmation).
+The performance of the MDM framework with two sensors having a low accuracy for detection and increased accuracy to confirm targets is evaluated through Monte-Carlo simulations and compared with six multi-UAV stochastic search algorithms (three self-cognitive searches and three self and social-cognitive based searches).
+The results indicate that the MDM framework can efficiently detect and confirm targets in an unknown environment.

 {{Images/}}